Blog

 • Data types

-• Pointers point to locations in memory, which is useful for passing a reference to data that a function should modify.
+• Pointers point to locations in memory, and are useful for passing a reference to some data that a function should modify.

-• Structs are structured data types, similar to objects, but without object-oriented behavior, like inheritance.
-Structs can be used for creating a custom data type, like a String.
+• Structs are structured data types, similar to objects, but without object-oriented behavior, like inheritance and methods.
+Structs can be used for creating custom data types, like a String.

 • Memory allocation in C is handled manually by functions like malloc, calloc, and free.